 Disseminated herpes simplex virus in Child

 Herpes simplex virus (HSV) can occur on any body surface.
 When the infection is not localized, it is referred to as disseminated HSV infection.
-In transplant patients on immunosuppressive medications, immunosuppressed cancer patients, patients immunosuppressed from heritable or acquired immunodeficiency disorders, and in patients with underlying skin diseases (atopic dermatitis in particular), HSV can disseminate and cause severe morbidity and mortality.
+HSV can cause significant morbidity and mortality in the immunosuppressed population, such as in those with organ transplants, cancer, and heritable or acquired immunodeficiency disorders.

 Clinically, disseminated HSV presents as a widespread eruption of vesicles, pustules, and/or erosions.
 Constitutional symptoms often occur and commonly consist of fever and regional lymphadenopathy.
-Most patients recover without adverse event, but progression to fatal disease can occur.
-Diffuse cutaneous involvement can be associated with esophagitis, meningitis, encephalitis, and fulminant hepatitis, especially in immunocompromised hosts.
+Involvement of ocular mucosa can cause viral conjunctivitis or keratitis.
+Disseminated disease can be associated with internal organ involvement.
+Organs potentially affected include the liver (viral hepatitis), lungs (pneumonitis), central nervous system (meningoencephalitis), heart (myocarditis), adrenal glands, bone marrow involvement (neutropenia or thrombocytopenia), kidneys, and gastrointestinal tract (necrotizing enterocolitis).
 Multi-organ failure and death can result.
 Prompt diagnosis and aggressive systemic antiviral therapy are keys to avoiding morbidity and mortality.

 Acute generalized infection of previously damaged skin with HSV is known as eczema herpeticum, or Kaposi varicelliform eruption.
-This clinical picture may be seen in all age groups, but it most commonly occurs in the second and third decades.
-Most cases are due to HSV-1, but HSV-2 is also reported.
-In those with skin disease, young patients with atopic dermatitis are the most frequently affected, but individuals with various skin disorders, such as Darier disease (keratosis follicularis), pemphigus foliaceus, pityriasis rubra pilaris, Hailey-Hailey disease, congenital ichthyosiform erythroderma, mycosis fungoides, Sézary syndrome, and patients with burns, have also developed this condition.
+This clinical picture is seen in all age groups, but it most commonly occurs in the second and third decades.
+In those with skin disease, young patients with atopic dermatitis are the most frequently affected, but it is also seen in other conditions of abnormal epidermal barrier, such as Darier disease (keratosis follicularis), pemphigus foliaceus, pityriasis rubra pilaris, Hailey-Hailey disease, congenital ichthyosiform erythroderma, mycosis fungoides, Sézary syndrome, and burns.

 B00.7 – Disseminated herpesviral disease